PopCat19/PopCat19/README.md

 I'm lazy, so instead of going through proper means for a solution, I suffer by making things overcomplicated just for a solution.

 I've been comfortable at prompting for a while.
-I've been messing with LLMs since GPT 3.5 and Pygmalion 6B were released.
+I've been messing with LLMs since GPT 3.5, Pygmalion 6B, and character.ai blue backwards hat guy were released.
 I've also experimented with Stable Diffusion and [anime|pastel] finetuned models like WaifuDiffusion and AnythingV3 alike.
 Though, I've leaned off imagegen in favor of learning to draw 2D illustrations.

 ...I think cats are chill.